zdharma-continuum/zinit/README.md

 ## Calling `compinit` With Turbo Mode

-If you load completions using `wait''` turbo-mode then you can add `atinit'zpcompinit'` to syntax-highlighting plugin (which should be the last one loaded, as their (2 projects, [z-sy-h](https://github.com/zsh-users/zsh-syntax-highlighting) & [f-sy-h](https://github.com/zdharma/fast-syntax-highlighting))
+If you load completions using `wait''` Turbo mode then you can add `atinit'zpcompinit'` to syntax-highlighting plugin (which should be the last one loaded, as their (2 projects, [z-sy-h](https://github.com/zsh-users/zsh-syntax-highlighting) & [f-sy-h](https://github.com/zdharma/fast-syntax-highlighting))